Gvb3a/wolfram_telegram_bot/README.md

 # WolframAlpha telegram bot
 This telegram bot uses the [WolframAlpha API](https://products.wolframalpha.com/api/faqs) to answer queries.
-There is also image recognition with the help of a free analogue of Mathpix - [SimpleTex](https://www.simpletex.net/).
+There is also image recognition with the help of a free analogue of Mathpix - [SimpleTex](https://www.simpletex.net/).There is also a translator and you can write in any language.
 Written in aiogram.
 ## Usage
 All api changes take place in `config.py`.
 First get the WolframAlpha api.
 Go to [deloper portal](https://developer.wolframalpha.com/access), register and click on Get an App ID.
 You choose a name and description and select Simple API first, then Show Steps API (two will be enough).
 Then open `config.py` and assign spoken_api and simple_api value (token) to the received Simple API, and for show_steps_api and llm_api value to Show Steps API. get bot_token from [BotFather](https://t.me/BotFather) (there you create a bot).